WalletConnect/walletconnect-docs/docs/flutter/migration-from-v1.md

 Present the UI for approval.

 This is inherently different from v1.
-Remember, we aren't limited to just EVM, we can do any chain, so we define the chains and methods our wallet supports and respond with those.
+Remember, you aren't limited to just EVM, you can do any chain, so we define the chains and methods our wallet supports and respond with those.

 The `accounts` list has the format `namespace:chainId:address`.